-- Volume of water displaced from a tank when body part is immersed
+- The volume of water displaced from a tank when a body part is immersed

-- Perometry outline of limb with infrared light
+- Perimetry outline of limb with infrared light

-- Lympnoscintigraphy – radioactive dye infection to track movement of fluid in the lymphatic system and identify blockages.
+- Lymphoscintigraphy – radioactive dye infection to track movement of fluid in the lymphatic system and identify blockages.

 - Magnetic resonance imaging (MRI) – scan using magnetic resonance to visualize bodily tissues and involvement of lymphatic system.